rrousselGit/provider/README.md

 `StatefulBuilder` is the equivalent of a `State.initState` combined with `State.dispose`.
 As such, `valueBuilder` is called only once and is unable to use `InheritedWidget`; which makes it impossible to update the created value.

-If this is too limiting, consider instead `HookProvider`, which offers a much more advanced control over the created value.

 The following example instantiates a `Model` once, and disposes it when `StatefulProvider` is removed from the tree.

 ```dart